heidi-holappa/tira-labra-2022/documentation/weekly-report-2.md

 * GUI now has basic functionalities
 * First tests written
 * Code cleaned and refactored based on pylint feedback
+* Code formatted with autopep8
 * Docstring written for code
 * Content created for How-to-guide
 * New features can be tested by following the instructions in the how-to-guide
+* Application has been tested on University virtual computer environment.

 ## What have I done this week?
 I was unfortunate to catch a flu previous weekend and was on a sick leave from work for the whole week.
 I did my best to put energy into the project and am once again satisfied with what I have done under the circumstances.
 Looking forward next week, hopefully without a flu and with time and energy to fully commit to this project.
 The biggest thing for me this week has been the growing excitement while learning more on data compression.
 So far this has been the favorite course I have taken.
 It feels great to have such passionate feelings on a subject one is studying!